Adaptive RAG: Routing Documents, SQL, and Web

 Tip

 These patterns compose.
-Adaptive RAG nests the full Self-RAG flow inside its document path — you can just as easily swap in CRAG or Reflexion for a route that needs a different correction strategy.
+Adaptive RAG nests the full Self-RAG flow inside its document path.
+We can just as easily swap in CRAG or Reflexion for a route that needs a different correction strategy.

 What You Built

-In this lesson you built the Adaptive RAG capstone:
+In this blog, we built the Adaptive RAG capstone:

-You now have a complete, self-correcting, multi-source RAG system — built end to end on local models with LangGraph, ChromaDB, and Ollama.
+This is how Adaptive RAG routes and answers.
+We now have a complete, self-correcting, multi-source RAG system, built end to end on local models with LangGraph, ChromaDB, and Ollama.

 Found this useful?
 Keep building with me.